FirstLegoLeague/dev-tutorials/README.md

-# dev-tutorials
+# Development Tutorials & Code Snippts
 This repo contains various development examples, tutorials and code snippets to be used to develop modules for the FIRST Lego league software.
-If you have any code you want to share with others please submit it through a Pull Request or email [us](mailto:info@fll-tools.com)
+If you have any code you want to share with others please submit it through a Pull Request or email [us](mailto:info@fll-tools.com).
+You can also join Slack for any questions you have [flldev.slack.com](https://flldev.slack.com).

 # Code snippets
 Snack-snize and ready to eat pieces of code for you to use.